Here’s one for those of you who want to make some super-special pancakes for Pancake Tuesday.

-- No matter how hard you try, they’re going to end up being flatter than an “uncoloured” pancake.
+- No matter how hard you try, they’re going to end up being flatter than an “non rainbow” pancake.
 That’s the price you pay to have a stack of pancakes that look like something Katy Perry would wear to an awards show.

 - 1/4 tsp cinnamon optional

 - Whisk egg, milk, cinnamon (if using) and vanilla together.

 - Dip each slice of bread into mixture and let it soak until the mixture is absorbed.
 The heartier the bread, the longer this takes.
 30 seconds or so on each side.

 - Heat non stick pan over medium/low heat then add 1 Tablespoon of butter.

 - Fry soaked bread until golden on both sides.
 Place in 200 degree oven to keep warm.